coalton-lang/coalton-website/content/post/20211212-typeclasses.md

 ### Dilations

-*Dilation* is a general term that typically refers to enlarging something.
-But points to get bigger or smaller: they're points.
+*Dilation* is a general term that typically refers to enlarging (or shrinking) something.
+But points can't get bigger or smaller: they're points.
 So dilation, in the context of a point, means moving closer or farther away from a fixed origin point.
 We move the point by scaling its distance from the origin by a certain factor.
 We could use dilations to implement features like pinch-to-zoom.

 If we have a dilation factor of $z$ (for *zoom*), then our $x' = zx$ and our $y' = zy$.